Note: The links in this post are affiliate links.

 And finally, I recommend that you skip the extended warranty when it’s offered to you. (and trust me, it will be offered to you).

 Experience has proven extended warranties to be bad deals in most situations, for the reasons explained in this post.

-Bottom line: Computers are cheaper than ever these days, but even the least expensive models will still set you back at least a couple of hundred bucks or so.
+Bottom line: Computers are cheaper than ever these days, but even the least expensive models will still set you back at least a 300 bucks or so.